The Slide Show/ Neckerchief Slides

 - Make a 1-inch loop near the center by twisting them

 together.
 (It's like putting a twist tie on a bread wrapper.)
-Or tie a square
+Or tie a

 - Wrap each piece of wire around a pencil until you get to